peterkeen/homelab/README.md

 Each host has an entry in `hosts.yml` that describes:

 - the stacks it should be running
-- the configs that should be copied to the host
 - any environment variables that should be set (copied to a `.env` file)
 - optionally, one or more ansible groups that the host should belong to